Tinram/MySQL-PDO/README.md

 + Reduce repetitive inline code.
 + Bind prepared statement parameters reasonably easily, with PDO data-type constants handled automatically.
 + Allow SQL queries of varying complexity with varying numbers of bound parameters.
-+ Support the MySQL CRUD statements - INSERT, SELECT, UPDATE, DELETE.
++ Support the MySQL CRUD statements &ndash; INSERT, SELECT, UPDATE, DELETE.
 + Override the requirement for bound parameters in SELECT queries which have no variable inputs.
 + Capture some erroneous calls before MySQL or PHP start complaining.
-+ Able to use different database connections in separate queries.
++ Ability to use different database connections in separate queries.

 ## Conversion Example